Search News Posts

 2. Your collateral/security as a secondary source of repayment.
 Examples of collateral could be your own personal funds, equity in real estate, houses, property or such assets as vehicles, savings, investments, equipment, an investor or a guarantor.
 In certain cases, a portion of the loan could also go unsecured.
 The aggregate value of your collateral and any unsecured portions should total the amount that you need to borrow from the bank.
 Your collateral demonstrates your ability to repay the bank loan in case the business cashflow is not enough.

 While not a bank, the BEDC will consider acting as a guarantor for a portion of a bank loan for small businesses that appear viable, and where the credit-worthiness of the borrower is sound.
 As guarantor of last resort, the BEDC can guarantee up to 65% of the agreed loan amount to a maximum of $200,000.

 Our Loan Guarantee can help if your business does not have enough security/ collateral.

-Clients who receive a BEDC Guarantee to secure their bank loans are required to pay a fee to the BEDC of 1% of the amount guaranteed.
-Once a guarantee is issued, you are required to furnish regular progress reports in the form of regular financial information to the BEDC.
+Clients who receive a BEDC Guarantee to secure their bank loans are required to pay a fee to the BEDC of 1.5% – 3.75% of the amount guaranteed.
+The percentage is based on the amount of the guarantee you receive and whether there is other collateral used to secure the loan.
+Once a guarantee is issued, you are required to provide regular progress reports in the form of regular financial information to the BEDC.